Deployment

 [jolly-pond]>>

-To select the dataflow, you can use dataflow select with the fully qualified dataflow name.
+To select a dataflow, you can use the dataflow select

 [jolly-pond]>> select dataflow myorg/wordcount-simple@0.1.0